Relive the 90s Fashion Decade With These 85 Iconic Trends

 Britney Spears; Jennifer Aniston; Spice Girls; Sarah Michelle Gellar.

-With the platform shoe style taking over the 90s women’s footwear, platform variations emerged, from platform sneakers to more relaxed styles such as the Slide platform.
+With the platform shoe style taking over the 90s women’s footwear, platform variations emerged, from platform sneakers to more relaxed styles like the slide platform.

 In the ’90s, you’d be hard-pressed to find anyone who didn’t own at least one style of platform slides, from Thong Sandal Platform to Strappy Platform Sandal and even Platform Flip Flop.